ProjectTidewater/education/README.md

 As system grows, nodes can be divided randomly into subnets for subject, course, test etc. Node operators will make money by investing in skycoin and accumulating coinhours.

+UPDATE#3
+Going to go a different route again.
+No contributing Skycoin necessary.
+One million PTeD coins per year will be created or unlocked up to 100 years.
+Students will earn the coins based on the level of the test they pass and the number students taking/passing tests.
+Do the math and the early adopters can earn a lot of coins.

+Probably will do a combination of proof of work (the tests) and proof of stake ( the amount of coins you hold plus how far you've advanced in your education) along with Obelisk.
+You earn more the further along you are so you risk losing your status if you do something malicious and have to start from the beginning.
+Mind you my understanding of the skycoin code is still in it's early stages and things will change as I progress.

+Only will be one coin but multiple blockchains as the network grows.
+Pay will be determined by an algorithm based on course number and number of students to keep it at one million coins per year.

+May let block makers and consensus nodes earn a percentage more than regular students.
+Everyone earns by taking tests and earning coinhours.
+Like I said, early adopters have the chance to earn a lot of coins.

+Still hoping the best educators out there will contribute to and maintain the courses and tests so everyone out there can have a world class education and earn a living doing it.